ElvisCuiHan/computational-methods-for-large-scale-data-mining/README.md

-# biostat-257-2021-spring
+# Computational
-A git repo for Biostat 257 at UCLA.
+This git repo is based on **Dr. Hua Zhou**'s Biostat 257 at UCLA.
+See the [original link](https://ucla-biostat-257-2021spring.github.io/schedule/schedule.html) for reference.